davidmoten/xuml-tools/README.md

 1. If and only if the transaction succeeds the queue of *Signal to other* is processed (the signals are sent).

 ### Exception handling ###
 The system should be developed and tested with the aim of no uncaught exceptions being thrown.
 However, unexpected exceptions need to be dealt with properly when they occur.
-For this purpose the developer may implement an EntityActorListenerFactory to perform retries, log/notify errors, or even halt processing on one or all entities.
+For this purpose the developer may implement an [EntityActorListener](https://github.com/davidmoten/xuml-tools/blob/master/xuml-model-compiler-runtime/src/main/java/xuml/tools/model/compiler/runtime/actor/EntityActorListener.java) to perform retries, log/notify errors, or even halt processing on one or all entities.

 Web Class Diagram Viewer
 ------------------------